 Targeting location-based inquiries is another strategy to get your website pages on Google’s first page.

-Make it a point to clearly specify your city and/or geographic location on your website’s contact page, as well as perhaps on blog posts and service sites.
+Make it a point to specify your city and/or geographic location on your website’s contact page, as well as perhaps on blog posts and service sites.

 As a result, when consumers search for “your industry” + “your city,” Google will pick up on that information and display your company as a “near me” search result.

-It should also be mentioned that, if you want to rank locally then you definitely need to set up your Google my business account.
+It should also be mentioned that, if you want to rank locally then you need to set up your Google my business account.